Tooling: Scaling Agent Primitives

 The final piece of the tooling ecosystem enables Continuous AI - automated execution of packaged Agent Primitives in production environments.
 Your carefully developed workflows can now run automatically in CI/CD pipelines with the same reliability as traditional software deployments.

-package example above, here’s how the same APM project deploys to production with multi-runtime flexibility.
+Building on the security-review-workflow package example above, here’s how the same APM project deploys to production with multi-runtime flexibility.

 # .github/workflows/security-review.yml